Baptiste Reynet: Career

 He joined Dijon FCO in May 2011 after spending three years with Martigues whom he made over 50 appearances with.
 He made his club debut with Dijon on 13 August 2011 in a 2–0 league defeat to Toulouse.

 Reynet was loaned back to Dijon after one year in FC Lorient.

-On 29 June 2018, Reynet joined Toulouse FC for four seasons.
+On 29 June 2018, Reynet joined Ligue 1 club Toulouse on a four-year contract.

-On 24 June 2020, Reynet joined Nîmes Olympique for an undisclosed fee, reportedly around €500,000.
+On 24 June 2020, Reynet joined fellow Ligue 1 side Nîmes for an undisclosed fee, reportedly around €500,000.
 He signed a two-year contract and chose to wear the number 30.

+On 30 June 2021, following Nîmes relegation from Ligue 1, Reynet returned to Dijon, competing in Ligue 2, signing a three-year contract.
+On 5 July 2023, following Dijon's relegation to the Championnat National, the club announced that Reynet's contract had been terminated by mutual agreement.

+On 27 October 2023, Reynet joined Primera Federación (Spanish third tier) club UD Ibiza, signing a contract until the end of the 2023–24 season.